rahulpaul127/Google-TasksBoard-Clone/README.md

 ## About Me In This Project
 <p align="center">
   Last year, I started learning web development.
 Initially, I found HTML and CSS quite easy and fascinating.
-I created a Netflix clone <a target="_blank" rel="noopener noreferrer" href="https://github.com/rahulpaul127/NETFLIX-Clone">Netflix Clone Repository</a> which boosted my confidence and made me feel comfortable with coding.
+I created a Netflix clone <a target="_blank" href="https://github.com/rahulpaul127/NETFLIX-Clone">Netflix Clone Repository</a> which boosted my confidence and made me feel comfortable with coding.

 After that, I delved into JavaScript.
 Everything was going well, and I was excited about creating a project.
-I started by making small games and projects like Snake, Water And Gun, Guess the Number and Digital Clock etc (you can see everything on <a target="_blank" rel="noopener noreferrer" href="https://replit.com/@rahulpaul127">My Replit Account</a>
+I started by making small games and projects like Snake, Water And Gun, Guess the Number and Digital Clock etc (you can see everything on <a target="_blank" href="https://replit.com/@rahulpaul127">My Replit Account</a>
 .

 Feeling confident, I decided to tackle a larger JavaScript project.
 I thought everyone makes a to-do list, so I wanted to do something different and chose to make a Google Tasksboard clone.
 However, once I started, I quickly realized it wasn't as straightforward as I thought.
 Since I couldn't commit full-time to coding, I could only devote a little time every day.
 The more I worked on it, the more I understood that this was a much bigger project than I could handle at the moment.
 It became clear that I needed more time and practice with smaller projects to build up to something larger.